TamasNeumer/Ph03nix-InterviewPrep/Java/Spring/Docs/1_IOC.md

       }
   }
   ```
-    - **Note that there are (again) 2 options!!!**
-      - You use an external configuration class (code snipped above)
-      - Or you mark your original POJO with `@Component` or any of its subtypes (Service, Controller etc.) Such classes are considered as candidates for auto-detection when using annotation-based configuration and classpath scanning!
-(Then in this you can mark factories with `@Bean`)

   - Groovy-based
     - Configuration is file with Groovy code.

--There are two ways for **bean definition**:
-  - configuration inside bean definition, when you add beans manually by declaration right in configuration.
-    - For xml-config it will be <bean/> tag, for java-based config - method with @Bean annotation and beans {...} construction for Groovy.
-  - annotation based bean definition,
-    - when you mark bean classes with specific annotations (like @Component, @Service, @Controller etc).
-This type of config uses classpath scanning.

 **Instantiating the container**
 - The location path or paths supplied to an ApplicationContext constructor are actually resource strings that allow the container to load configuration metadata from a variety of external resources such as the local file system, from the Java CLASSPATH, and so on.